pact-foundation/pact-ruby/README.md

 Short term:
 - FIX EXAMPLE!!!
-- Make a pact-broker to store and return all the pacts, removing dependency on the CI box URLs.
-- Provide a better work around for ActiveSupport JSON rubygems hell.

 Long term:
 - Provide more flexible matching (eg the keys should match, and the classes of the values should match, but the values of each key do not need to be equal).
 This is to make the pact verification less brittle.